EE3901/EE5901 Sensor Technologies

 The second way to use the Wheatstone Bridge is in “deflection mode” where a voltage meter is connected across the bridge:

-Figure 5: A Wheatstone bridge in deflection mode.
-Zoom:
+A Wheatstone bridge in deflection mode.

 Analysing this circuit, the output voltage is

 The Wheatstone Bridge is typically used with strain gauges or RTDs where a small change in resistance must be detected.
-Let R3R_{3} be the sensor with transfer function
+Let be the sensor with transfer function

 Self check quiz 6.3